 Asking customers to refer their friends, and offering discounts or other perks to both parties, is a relatively inexpensive tactic.
 It’s also highly effective.
 As young startups, Dropbox and Airbnb used referral programs to fuel multibillion-dollar growth.

 Keep brand messaging and product information simple and straightforward.
-Calls to action should offer a clear path and benefit.
-Include social proof wherever possible, including media mentions, product ratings, and testimonials.
+Also, calls to action should offer a clear path and benefit.
+Finally, include social proof wherever possible, including media mentions, product ratings, and testimonials.

 The resources you have in place to plan, execute, and adjust customer acquisition campaigns and strategies is key.
-Establish systems for content production, for example, to support ongoing inbound marketing efforts.
-Be ready to switch gears and tactics in response to changing market conditions and consumer expectations.
+Also, establish systems for content production, for example, to support ongoing inbound marketing efforts.
+In addition, be ready to switch gears and tactics in response to changing market conditions and consumer expectations.

 Customer acquisition cost (CAC) is the total cost of acquiring a new customer.
 CAC is calculated to determine ROI for all types of customer acquisition initiatives, from traditional marketing and advertising to digital marketing campaigns to community events and trade shows.
 The lower the CAC for a customer acquisition channel/method, the higher its value for the business.